 Want more deetz on why these packs are so damn perfect?
 Then read our comprehensive review for the inside scoop!

 View on Osprey View on REI2.
-Hakone-Yumoto – Where to Stay in Hakone on a Budget
+Hakone-Yumoto – Best Place to Stay in Hakone on a Budget

 This town is the gateway to Hakone and as a result, has also become the area’s tourist center.
 It’s got a whole plethora of shops, hotels, restaurants, museums, and people dressed in 19th-century Edo period costumes.